nios-students/docs/wiki/pr.md

 1. Submission of practical file
 2. Viva/oral
 3. Activity/Answering the Paper

-**Submission of practical file at the day of exam**
+Note: **Submission of practical file at the day of exam**
 - [How to make the practical file (Click to view)](https://nios-students.pages.dev/wiki/howto-rec-book)
 - What is FA?
-FA (formative assessment) also known as FA PCP carries **50% of practical marks** In these classes they'll help with making practical file and explain what to do practical exam **FA IS FOR STREAM 1 ONLY**
+FA (formative assessment) also known as FA PCP carries **50% of practical marks.** In these classes they'll help with making practical file and explain what to do practical exam

+Note: **FA is only for stream 1 students.**

 **Exceptions**

-a) NO FA for stream 2,3 and 4 meaning **100%** of marks are scored/given during practical exam itself
+a) NO FA PCP for stream 2,3 and 4 meaning. **100%** of marks are scored/given during practical exam iself.

-b) NO FA **marks** for vocational sebjects meaning **100%** of marks is Scored/given during Practical exam.
+b) NO FA PCP **marks** for vocational sebjects meaning **100%** of marks is Scored/given during Practical exam.

 - What is SA?
-SA (Summit assessment) also kown as practical exam here other **50%** of the marks are given/scored.
+SA (Summative Assessment) also kown as practical exam here other **50%** of the marks are given/scored.

 **Exceptions**